-Following its return to London in 2022, The World’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna, heads back on the road next year.
-The annual gastronomic gathering – and its ever-expanding event programme – will take place in Valencia in June 2023.
+Following its return to London in 2022, The World’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna, heads back on the road in 2023.
+The annual gastronomic gathering – and its ever-expanding event programme – will take place in Valencia, with the awards ceremony set to take place on 20th June.
 Find out why all food-lovers should be heading to the Med next summer

 As the official host destination, Spain’s third-largest city will welcome renowned chefs, restaurateurs and culinary stars from across the globe, as well as food-loving gourmets from near and far seeking a dose of gastronomic and cultural inspiration.
 As well as the awards ceremony itself, Valencia will be home to a series of 50 Best Signature Sessions, where leading chefs collaborate with the finest local restaurants to create one-night-only dining experiences.
 Tickets for the 50 Best Signature Sessions will be open to the public, with booking details revealed nearer to the time.